CarnegieHall/datalab/experiments/chdl-0001-a.md

 ## Whose birthday is today?

-A birthplace map of performers and composers from Carnegie Hall's performance history.
+A birthplace map of performers and composers from Carnegie Hall's performance history.</br>

 Click the 🔴red map markers to see whose birthday is today!